-Greg Izatt, graduate student, Electrical Engineering and Computer Science
+Greg Izatt, graduate student, Course 6 (Electrical Engineering and Computer Science)

 Our dorm runs numerous events out of that shared kitchen—I’ve made many friends, learned unexpected skills, and hopefully brightened the day of hundreds of people from there.
 It’s proven both a personal retreat during hard weeks, and a critical tool enabling my friends and me to do good for other MIT students.